A/N: Alright so basically this is just season four being written from Audrey's POV. Hope you like it. Review please!

 I put the phone back.
 "We'll stick to the original schedule."

-I say a short goodbye and hang up.
+I said a short goodbye and hung up.

 "Have you spoken to your brother?" dad asked me.

 "No, I don't even think he knows I'm coming with you today," I said.
-I haven't talked to Richard in a while.
+I hadn't talked to Richard in a while.